Santa Fe's three primary nonprofit single-family home developers are Habitat for Humanity, Homewise, and The Housing Trust.

 What is "affordable"?
 Affordability depends on YOUR income.
 You should pay no more than 30% of your monthly income for your housing costs, including utilities.
 The City of Santa Fe's house pricing guidelines for its inclusionary zoning program and eligibility for many downpayment assistance products uses your income to determine house price and eligibility.
 Click on the 2022 AMI Table to see which AMI (Area Median Income) and pricing category applies to your household.
 This data is derived from HUD income limits for Santa Fe County.
 Most federal mortgage products are geared towards assisting homebuyer households earning no more than 80% AMI, while the City's Affordable Housing Trust Fund serves homebuyer households earning up to 120% AMI.

 Why buy a home?
-Not only does homeownership provide shelter for you and your family, it is also a long-term investment strategy.
-Often, you can get a monthly mortgage payment that is about the same amount that you would pay for rent.
+Not only does homeownership provide shelter for you and your family, but it is also a long-term investment strategy.
+Often, you can get a monthly mortgage payment of about the same amount as you would pay for rent.
 The difference, unlike rent, is that your mortgage is never raised, locking in your housing cost for the duration of the mortgage term.

-Habitat for Humanity - Like all Habitat affiliates, the Santa Fe office develops homes through a self?help model that brings together the future homeowner, a licensed contractor and a team of volunteers to build each home.
+Habitat for Humanity - Like all Habitat affiliates, the Santa Fe office develops homes through a self-help model that brings together the future homeowner, a licensed contractor, and a team of volunteers to build each home.
 The price of the home is thereby reduced by the 500 hours of "sweat equity" earned by the homeowner in helping to build the home.
-Habitat clients earn less than 50 percent of the area median income.
+Habitat clients earn less than 50 percent of the area's median income.